shichao-ma/Insight_data_challenge/README.md

 The task contain three basic components:

- 1. Write a usable *csv
+ 1. Write a usable *.csv* reader/writer to parse a *.csv* file.
+ 2. Count

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**